CodeCrafter912/GitHubPagesTest/README.md

 </p>

 <p align="center">
-This is an example demonstrating how to host a custom Debian repository using GitHub pages.
+This is an example on how to host a custom Debian package repository using GitHub pages.
 </p>

 # Setup